(GE-6) Unit-2: Renaissance and Modern Political Philosophy

 1. Notion of Property:

 – Labor and Property: Locke’s theory of property is closely tied to his views on labor.
 He argues that individuals have a natural right to the products of their labor.
 In the state of nature, as people mix their labor with resources from the common property, they acquire a property right in what they have produced.
+This labour-based justification of property was later fundamentally challenged by Marx’s critique of private property under capitalism — see Chapter 6: Karl Marx.

 – Acquisition of Property: According to Locke, property is initially held in common, but individuals gain ownership through their labor.
 This labor-mixing principle justifies the appropriation of resources for personal use.
 Importantly, Locke contends that there should be enough and as good left in common for others, meaning that individuals should not waste or hoard resources to the detriment of others.